-The Workplace Justice team at the National Women’s Law Center seeks rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, Justice Catalyst, or other externally funded legal fellowships to begin in August or September 2022.
+The Education team at the National Women’s Law Center seeks rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, Justice Catalyst, or other legal fellowships to begin in August or September 2023.

-NWLC’s Education program team focuses on three priority areas:
+NWLC’s Education program team focuses on four priority areas:

-- Fighting sexual harassment and violence in school, including through implementation and enforcement of Title IX of the Education Amendments of 1972 and state and local policy
+- Fighting sexual harassment and violence in school, through enforcement of Title IX of the Education Amendments of 1972 and state and local policy

-- Boosting supports for pregnant and parenting students.
+- Boosting supports for pregnant and parenting students; and

 These priority areas primarily focus on students in K-12 schools, although NWLC engages in work related to gender equity in higher education, as well.
-Additionally, NWLC works to ensure that gender justice address the needs of LGBTQ students—especially those who face intersectional discrimination, such as queer and transgender students of color.
+Additionally, NWLC works to ensure that gender justice in education is viewed through an intersectional lens, centering girls of color, LGBTQI+ students, and girls with disabilities.

-To break down discriminatory barriers for women, girls, and LGBTQ students that push them out of school or otherwise limit their ability to benefit from their education, NWLC invites fellowship project proposals addressing any of the following: discriminatory discipline practices; stereotypes, implicit bias, and intersectional forms of discrimination; sexual harassment and violence; discrimination against pregnant and parenting students; discrimination against LGBTQ students; or other educational barriers girls and women face.
+To break down discriminatory barriers for women, girls, and LGBTQI+ students that push them out of school or otherwise limit their ability to benefit from their education, NWLC invites fellowship project proposals addressing any of the following: discriminatory discipline practices; stereotypes, implicit bias, and intersectional forms of discrimination; sexual harassment and violence; discrimination against pregnant and parenting students; discrimination against LGBTQI+ students; and other educational barriers students face due to sex discrimination.

 Compensation & Benefits